beingmrkenny/ListHighlighterForTrello/README.md

 If you run the command `lhwatch`, an [fswatch](https://github.com/emcrisostomo/fswatch) monitor is set up on the List Highlighter repo.
 Every time a file changes, `lhcompile` is run.
 This is useful during developement since you can work on the files and forget about all the compilation stuff.

 If you use Google Chrome on macOS, you can also get `lhwatch` to reloads all dev mode extensions (requires the [Extensions Reloader](https://chrome.google.com/webstore/detail/extensions-reloader/fimgfedafeadlieiabdeeaodndnlbhid) extension) and refresh any tabs containing a Trello web page.
 This is controlled via the `refreshOnWatch` variable in `bash.sh`.

+Please note you may need to run `chmod +x watchhandler.sh` to get this to work.